 Turning point is attested by 1640s in a figurative sense "point at which a decisive change takes place;" literal sense "point on which a thing turns; point at which motion in one direction ceases and that in another or contrary direction begins" is from 1660s.

 - turn (n.)

-- mid-13c., "action of rotation," from Anglo-French tourn (Old French tour), from Latin tornus "turning lathe;" also partly a noun of action from turn (v.).
+- c.1200, "action of rotating," from Anglo-French tourn (Old French torn, tour), from Latin tornus "turning lathe;" also partly from turn (v.).
 Meaning "an act of turning, a single revolution or part of a revolution" is attested from late 15c.
 Sense of "place of bending" (in a road, river, etc.) is recorded from early 15c.
 Meaning "beginning of a period of time" is attested from 1853 (e.g. turn-of-the-century, from 1921 as an adjectival phrase).

 Sense of "act of good will" is recorded from c.1300.
 Meaning "spell of work" is from late 14c.; that of "an individual's time for action, when these go around in succession" is recorded from late 14c.
 The automatic automobile turn-signal is from 1915.
 Turn-sick "dizzy," is attested from early 15c.
 Phrase done to a turn (1780) suggests meat roasted on a spit.
 The turn of the screw (1796) is the additional twist to tighten its hold, sometimes with reference to torture by thumbscrews.